qua-platform/quam/docs/components/channels.md

 # Channels

-In the QuAM library, channels are a fundamental concept that represent the physical connections to the quantum hardware.
+In the QUAM library, channels are a fundamental concept that represent the physical connections to the quantum hardware.
 They are defined in the [quam.components.channels][quam.components.channels] module.

 We distinguish between the following channel types, where the terms "output" and "input" are always from the perspective of the OPX hardware: